pgleghorn/DockerSites/README.md

 # VagrantSites
 First attempt at a Vagrant script to perform a fully unattended installation of Oracle WebCenter Sites including OS, application server, DB, Sites and patches.

-This Vagrantfile gives an Oracle WebCenter 11.1.1.8.0 patch 10 single server development installation with cas and AviSports sample site.
+This Vagrantfile gives an Oracle WebCenter Sites 11.1.1.8.0 patch 10 single server development installation with cas and AviSports sample site.
 It uses tomcat 7 and hsqldb 1.8, on centos 6.6.
 This uses  a virtualbox provider, and shell provisioner script to do the installation work.

-*This is not an official Oracle product, and the stack is not supported (centos, hsqldb).*
+*This Vagrantfile is not an official Oracle product, and the stack it produces is not supported (centos, hsqldb).*

 ### Usage: